Carbon-Twelve-C12/supernova/btclib/src/docs/crypto.md

 ### Security Levels

-All cryptographic algorithms in SuperNova are configured with appropriate security parameters:
+All cryptographic algorithms in supernova are configured with appropriate security parameters:

 - **Standard**: Equivalent to 128-bit classical security
 - **Enhanced**: Equivalent to 192-bit classical security